podoodoo/web3-learning-journal/README.md

 ---

+### 1/5/2022 Ethernaut #2

+King - Create separate denial of service contract that sends sufficient eth to King contract without fallback/receive.
+Initially, I had `payable(contract).call{ value: eth }("")` and was getting `Warning: Return value of low-level calls not used.` I didn't think I needed to use the return values, but I actually did and was the cause for the transaction getting an out of gas error.

+---

 ### 1/4/2022 Ethernaut #1

 Fal1out - The "constructor" was actually just a function you could call to transfer ownership of the sender